PTCRB technical file

 Section titled “Certification maintenance”Unlike FCC which is a "lifetime" certification (except modifications), PTCRB requires active maintenance:

-- Following PTCRB test plan evolutions (typically two releases per year)
+- Following NAPRD03 and test case database evolutions (several releases per year)

 - Regression tests for firmware updates affecting radio